 TL;DR. Half your AI seats are idle six months in.
 The reflex is to fund a training program.
 That is the wrong move.
 The 6x gap between power users and everyone else is a disposition gap, a workflow gap, and a manager-signaling gap.
 Curriculum addresses none of the three.
-The fix is to kill the bad approved tool, fund the people with disposition, redesign three workflows, set the manager signal from the top, and stop measuring attendance as if it were adoption.
+The fix is to kill the bad approved tool, fund the champions you already have (and hire one for every function that lacks one), redesign three workflows around them, set the manager signal from the top, and stop measuring attendance as if it were adoption.

-You ran the audit from guide three.
+You ran the audit from Evaluating Spend.
 The shape of your usage report was uncomfortable.
 Six months later you ran it again.
 Same shape.
 Maybe ten percent better at the top.
 The bottom thirty percent is still bottom thirty percent.
 The new seats you handed out after the last all-hands have already gone quiet.

 Your head of HR has a proposal on your desk.
 It is a thirty thousand dollar AI enablement program.
 Six modules.
 Mandatory completion.
 A vendor with a deck full of “AI-fluent workforce” pull quotes.
 A certificate at the end.
 There is a similar memo from a department head asking for an “AI champions network.”
 There is a third asking to stand up an internal Center of Excellence.